-- 1 WebSphere Application Server node typically an 8 or 12 cores server with 48GB of RAM running the IBM® Connections Version 5.5 product in 19 clusters (JVMs) with the IBM® HTTP Server co-located.
+- 1 WebSphere Application Server node typically a 12 cores server with 48GB of RAM running the IBM® Connections Version 6.0 product in 19 clusters (JVMs) with the IBM® HTTP Server co-located.
 Also co-located on this node is the WebSphere Deployment Manager (DM) serving to administer the environment.
-Note that the DM has minimal impact on the system. - 1 database server typically an 8 or 12 cores with 48GB of RAM server running IBM DB2® software. - 1 LDAP server, running Tivoli® Directory Server processor load on this tier is minimal. - A mapped network file-system hosted by the DB2 server.
+Note that the DM has minimal impact on the system. - 1 database server typically a 12 cores with 48GB of RAM server running IBM DB2® software. - 1 LDAP server, running Tivoli® Directory Server processor load on this tier is minimal. - A mapped network file-system hosted by the DB2 server.
 Note that in a large production environment, a dedicated file server is recommended. - For the DB2 server and the mapped network file-system, we used a high-performing disk subsystem.